 He quickly scribbled a congratulatory message onto it and thrust the paper into the girl's hand, cheerfully exclaiming, "Let me give you something in recognition for your feat!" before pushing her towards the door.

-"Now, do go on.
-Be sure to show your trophy to your mom and dad!"
+"Now, do go on," he insisted.
+"Be sure to show your trophy to your mom and dad!"

 "But you just gave me a piece of paper and a st-!"

 The Director cut short the girl's protests by slamming the door shut behind her the moment she crossed the threshold back out into the hallway.
 He quickly turned the lock and turned back to the rest of the people in the room.

 "Now… I believe we had a party to continue?"

 After the party died down, Keita took the opportunity to treat Bracket to a rare mid-day playtime in the hotel's pool.
 The Corphish swam about merrily, happily engaging in a splash war with Paren, not seeming to mind in the slightest that she was churning up far more water with her wings and extra bulk.
 Keita looked on bemusedly from a pool chair, leaning back with a quiet sigh.
 Just then he suddenly heard a loud call come from the distance, which jostled him from his rest and seemed to catch the attention of his Pokémon from the pool.

 The three looked up, where there in the air above them, they saw the peculiar sight of a small herd of sauropods flying overhead.
 Keita stared blankly at the Grass-types in the air, and the strange sense of grace they seemed to have about them, as his mind turned back to the day he'd first found Paren, and what his graphics artist colleague had told him of the creatures.

 "Satoshi was right," he murmured.
 "They really do fly past here…"